tjbergstrom/breaking-captchas/breaking text captchas/readme.md

 <br>

-So it's definitely do-able!
-Fom here I could start over and build a proper model with the 10,000 images that I have, or try something more challenging - this model can only break these specific captchas, and I might be more interested in collecting other more challenging types.
+It's definitely do-able.
+Fom here I could start over and build a more robust model with more training images, or try something more challenging - this model can only break these specific captchas, and I might be more interested in collecting other more challenging types.